shanetwinterhalter/vps-config/README.md

 4. Push to github

 Note that environment/credential changes aren't stored in Github so that change needs to be made locally and the Ansible playbook run from the remote computer to apply it.

+When adding a new project, you may need to manually run the ansible playbook to regenerate the certificates and update the nginx files (basically required if changing the domains)